insin/nwb/docs/Configuration.md

 > Defaults to `true` if not provided.

-Determines whether or not nwb will create an ES6 modules build for use by ES6 module bundlers when you run `nwb build` for a React component or web module.
+Determines whether or not nwb will create an ES6 modules build for use by ES6 module bundlers when you run `nwb build` for a React component/libary or web module project.

 When providing an ES6 modules build, you should also provide the following in `package.json` so compatible module bundlers can find it:

 ```
-"modules": "es/index.js"
+"jsnext:main": "es/index.js",
+"module": "es/index.js",
 ```

+These are included automatically if you create a project with an ES6 modules build enabled.

 ##### `umd`: `String | Object`

-Configures creation of a UMD build when you run `nwb build` for a React component or web module.
+Configures creation of a UMD build when you run `nwb build` for a React component/library or web module.

 If you just need to configure the global variable the UMD build will export, you can use a String: